 Vietnamese people worship not only Buddha but also famous kings, good mandarins as well as heroes and heroines.
 There are temples and pagodas, from small to huge ones for each praying.
 Not only the old but also the young come to visit these places, to wish for peace and good things in life.

 A pagoda is a place for monks and nuns to propagate Buddhist rituals.
-If you are a Buddhist or not, you can still come to visit, practice these activities.
+If you are a Buddhist or not, you can still come to visit and practice these activities.

-A temple is a kind of architecture for worshiping not only deities but also historical figures because Vietnam patriotism is excellent so that there are many temples for heroes and heroes.
+A temple is a kind of architecture for worshipping not only deities but also historical figures because Vietnam patriotism is excellent so there are many temples for heroes and heroes.

-Here is the top sacred and famous pagodas & temples in Hanoi
+Here are the top sacred and famous pagodas & temples in Hanoi

 Temple of Literature (Van Mieu)

 - Address: 58 Quoc Tu Giam str, Dong Da district, Hanoi (Map)

 - Opening time: Summer (07:30 – 18:00), Winter (08:00 – 18:00)

 - Entrance fee: 30.000 VND/ person (Free for children under 15-year-old)